Butternut Squash Cornbread Muffins

 - 1 cup cornmeal

 - 1 tablespoon baking powder

 - ½ teaspoon salt

 - 1 large egg

 - ⅓ cup oil

 - Preheat the oven to 400 degrees.
 Line a standard muffin pan with paper liners, or spray the muffin cavities with cooking spray.
 Set aside.

-- In a large bowl, whisk together the flour, cornmeal, baking powder, baking soda, and salt.
+- In a medium bowl, whisk together the flour, cornmeal, baking powder, baking soda, and salt.
 Set aside.

 - In a large bowl, beat the egg lightly.
 Add the maple syrup, buttermilk, oil, and puree, and whisk until combined.